-When modeling the NO2 metric using Tier 3 modeling (OLM or PVMRM), background ozone concentrations can be defined in addition to background NO2 concentrations.
-Background ozone concentrations are defined using the same parameters described in this section.
+When modeling the NO2 metric using Tier 3 modeling (OLM or PVMRM) or ALPHA (TTRM or GRSM), background ozone and NOx (for ALPHA GRSM) concentrations can be defined in addition to background NO2 concentrations.
+Background ozone and NOx concentrations are defined using the same parameters described in this section.